 - Cheese-Eating Surrender Monkeys: "Great Commander" Blurp is a coward who "scares easily" and he speaks with a French accent despite being from outer space.

-- The Cobbler's Children Have No Shoes/Informed Ability: The group often struggle with enemies and puzzles.
-For a game they designed.
+- The Cobbler's Children Have No Shoes: The group often struggle with enemies and puzzles in a game they designed.

-- Genre Blind: The kids demonstrate practically no knowledge of how to succeed in the world they find themselves in, even though it's exactly the same as video game they themselves made.
+- Genre Blind: The kids demonstrate practically no knowledge of how to succeed in the world they find themselves in, even though it's exactly the same as a video game that they built.

 - Jive Turkey: Half of our main characters.

-- Mind Screw: It's not made clear whether they got sucked into their game or they just happened to get transported to an alien world exactly like it.
-Thanks to the show being cancelled we may never find out.
+- Mind Screw: It's not made clear whether they got sucked into their game or they just happened to get transported to an alien world completely like it.
+Thanks to the show being cancelled, we may never find out.

 - The Smurfette Principle: Three guys, one girl on the hero team.

 - The Starscream: Headlock wants to take the boom cards for himself.